 My time at Otres 2 was always connected with meeting lovely people, foreigners and locals alike, with whom I created lasting memories, bringing smile to my face even today.
 And this is what Cambodia does to you, and this is what Sihanoukville did to me.

 My favourite places to hang out during the day were Banana Beach Restaurant & Bungalows and on the second visit Bamboo Bistro.
 In the evenings, I would always make my way too the Secret Garden restaurant.
 It is supposed to be the best restaurant on the beach and in my opinion it is.
-The menu was nothing short of spectacular and boasts a variety of local and international dishes.
+The menu was unusually creative and boasted a variety of local and international dishes.
 My taste buds – and while I am not picky, I am not necessarily an easy ‘boarder’ either – were in heaven.
 My first choice would always be the beetroot salad and potato skins.